Trending:

 A simple story with no big stars, Netflix’s Greater Kalesh is heart-warming.
 Diwali always holds special place in our hearts and Diwali parties are memorable more for the chaos.

-There is something romantic and nostalgic about coming back home during the festival season.
+There is something romantic and nostalgic about home-coming during the festival season.
+And no matter what, the best journey always takes you home.
 The film is a family drama directed by Aditya Chandiok.
-You don’t want too much drama, you just want a little family drama and the simplicity of the story of Netflix ’s Greater Kalesh is what makes it a must-watch.
+You don’t want too much of exhaustion of the brain during the Diwali, you just want a little fun and the film caters to just that need of yours.
+The simplicity of the story of Netflix ’s Greater Kalesh is what makes it a must-watch.
 The story starts with Twinkle Handa coming home for Diwali and giving her parents a surprise.
-But in return she herself gets surprised and how and from there the story starts.
+But in return she herself gets surprised and how?
+Just from that point the story starts.
 Like every family has a secret and so does the Handa family.

 STORY CONTINUES BELOW THIS AD